Muhammad-Shaharyar-0/Chess/README.md

 # Chess
 Chess Game With MinMax Algorithm
-A chess game made using python
+A chess game made using python3.7
 Major Libararies required: tkinter
 The chess game has two mode player vs AI and player vs Player For player vs AI.
 AI IS Implemented using min max algorithm